 Give us a call now (632)681-1823 or Download our free Ebook

-Since this post is about saving time to make the most out of summer, I recommend calling your local termite control to wipe them all out.
-They give out helpful advises too so you will be almost pest free not just for summer.
-However, if you want to do it yourself, there are lots of DIY methods too, like the use of katol, sprays, and bed nets.
+If you do need to call termite control for a termite problem, then it’s also best to ask them for home maintenance tips as well.
+Usually, a pest control company specializes in fending off all sorts of pests.
+They can give you helpful advice so you will be almost pest free all year round.
+However, if you want to do it yourself, there are lots of DIY methods too; like the use of katol, sprays, and bed nets.

 Because the weather outside is nice and sunny, there can be a tendency to leave the roof unchecked since there’s probably no rain water hurting it anyway.
 Even if you think it’s in perfect condition, checking to see if there are leaves stuck in the rain gutter won’t hurt.
 In fact, it will save you more time to clean any stray leaves during the summer rather than forgetting about it.
 Doing the latter may lead to a leaking roof during the rainy season.
 Imagine cleaning this out when it’s mixed with rain water.
 Not only will it be harder to do, but it will also be an unsanitary act.

 Besides cleaning the gutters and downspouts, you can also check if your roof has developed cracks and holes and make sure you seal them in before they get bigger and cause more trouble in the rainy season.
 Also, holes on the roof could actually be a sign that you need termite control!